-11. FAIR VALUE OF ASSETS AND LIABILITIES
+12. FAIR VALUE OF ASSETS AND LIABILTIES

 The Company adopted SFAS No. 157 effective January 1, 2008.
-For accounting purposes, SFAS No. 157 defines fair value as an exit price, representing an amount that would be received to sell an asset or the amount paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-As such, fair value is a market-based measurement determined based on assumptions that market participants would use in pricing an asset or liability.
-As a basis for considering such assumptions, SFAS No. 157 prioritizes the inputs used to measure fair value into the following three-tier fair value hierarchy:
+For accounting purposes, SFAS No. 157 defines fair value as an exit price, representing an amount that would be received to sell an asset or the amount paid to transfer a liability in an orderly transaction

-- Level 1: Unadjusted quoted prices in active markets for identical assets or liabilities - Level 2: Unadjusted quoted prices in active markets for similar assets or liabilities, unadjusted quoted prices for identical or similar assets or liabilities in markets that are not active or inputs, other than quoted prices in active markets, that are observable either directly or indirectly - Level 3: Unobservable inputs for which there is little or no market data
+- · Level 1: Unadjusted quoted prices in active markets for identical assets or liabilities - Level 2: Unadjusted quoted prices in active markets for similar assets or liabilities, unadjusted quoted prices for identical or similar assets or liabilities in markets that are not active or inputs, other than quoted prices in active markets, that are observable either directly or indirectly - · Level 3: Unobservable inputs for which there is little or no market data